 Speaker Walk Around

-This function shall execute vehicle speaker walk around test utilizing an internally generated 1 KHz tone on the main a center image channels, and a 60 Hz tone on the subwoofer channels.
+This function shall execute vehicle speaker walk around test utilizing an internally generated tones on the main, center image channels, and subwoofer channels.
+Refer to the applicable Infotainment Diagnostic Specification for the frequencies of the tones used to test each channel.

 Speaker walk around test sequence LF, RF, RR, LR, Aux1 (if applicable), Aux2 (if applicable) for 1.5 seconds each and shall display the speaker being tested on the display.
-The volume shall be defaulted to volume step 9 and the volume knob shall adjust the volume in speaker walk around.
+The volume shall be defaulted to volume step 8 and the volume knob shall adjust the volume in speaker walk around.

+The AHU shall transmit the name of each speaker to the proper display device(s) as its being tested during the speaker walk-around test.
+The following table outlines the text that shall be transmitted when the associated output channel is tested.